BioHackAcademy/SyllabusDeprecated/bha6/class/8/bioinformatics.md

 2. Perform a Nucleotide Blast using the DNA sequence
 3. Perform a protein Blast using the Amino Acid sequence
 4. What gene correlates with the sleeping disorder?
-5. Is there a number in resulting hits in the databases between nucleotides and proteins?
+5. Is there difference in the number in resulting hits in the databases between nucleotides and proteins?
 Which one would be more specific?

 ## Excercise 2: From DNA to Protein!